rheark/Life_Expectancy_DSF3/README.md

 - Rhea Kenneth (@rheark) - Exploratory Data Analysis

 ## Motivation & Problem Statement
 The motivation behind our problem statement is the stereotype that people living in less developed countries tend to have worse health conditions that lead to low life expectancy compared to those in developed countries.
 Thus, we would like to find out if it is a fact or if it is just a myth that people are exposed to on social media.
 For example, a stereotype is that most African kids are suffering from diseases due to severe malnutrition.
-By investigating the factors affecting life expectancy, we try to figure out what possible solutions can be implemented in order to narrow down the gap if there is one. \n
+By investigating the factors affecting life expectancy, we try to figure out what possible solutions can be implemented in order to narrow down the gap if there is one. <br />
 This lead to our problem statement **Does life expectancy inequality really exists and if yes, what are the indicators of such scenarios and are there possible solutions to narrow the inequality?**

 ## Dataset Description